ObolNetwork/charon/docs/configuration.md

 A charon cluster is configured in two steps:
 - `cluster-definition.json` which defines the intended cluster configuration without validator keys.
-- `cluster-lock.json` which includes and extends `cluster-definition.json` with distributed validator bls public key shares and verifiers.
+- `cluster-lock.json` which includes and extends `cluster-definition.json` with distributed validator bls public key shares.

 The `charon create dkg` command is used to create `cluster-definition.json` file which is used as input to `charon dkg`.